European Association for Vision and Eye Research

 The European Association for Vision and Eye Research is a multidisciplinary scientific society that aims to encourage research and the dissemination of knowledge concerning the eye and vision by means of meetings, publications and exchange of information.
-It is an international non-profit association formed in agreement with the Belgian Law.
+It is an international non-profit association formed in agreement with the Belgian law.
 EVER is the largest European research association that covers all areas of ophthalmology and the vision science.
 The association currently has members from over 48 countries within Europe and abroad, and is organized in 11 scientific sections.

 EVER was founded in 1997 in Montpellier, France, when The Association for Eye Research (AER), the European Community Ophthalmic Research Association (ECORA) and the Joint European Meetings in Ophthalmology and Vision (JERMOV) merged, and recognized by the Belgian Royal Decree on 20 September 1998.

 Functions and activities

 EVER arranges its annual congress at the end of September or the beginning of October at a location close to the Mediterranean.
 The current location since 2012 has been Nice, France.
-Previously, the association has met in Palma de Mallorca, Spain, in 1998-2000, Alicante, Spain, in 2001-2003, Vilamoura, Portugal, in 2004-2006, Portoroz, Slovenia, in 2007-2009 and Crete, Greece, in 2010-2011.
+Previously, the association has met in Palma de Mallorca, Spain, in 1998–2000, Alicante, Spain, in 2001–2003, Vilamoura, Portugal, in 2004–2006, Portorož, Slovenia, in 2007–2009 and Crete, Greece, in 2010–2011.
 Central events include free papers, special interest symposia, and keynote lectures.
 The association collaborates with other societies in the same field and some of these convene annually with EVER.

 Organizational structure

 Membership is open to individuals of any nationality.
 Engagement or an interest in ophthalmic and vision research is required.
 A category for members-in-training also exists.

-The association is governed by its General Assembly and Board, which are chaired by its President, according to its statutes and bye-laws.
-The members of the Board are elected from and by the effective members of the association.
-The Board has an Executive Council with a President, Secretary General, Treasurer, Program Secretary, President Elect, Vice President, Vice President Elect, Past President (ex officio), and EVER Foundation liaison (ex officio), and the Chairs of the 11 scientific sections:
+The association is governed by its general assembly and board, which are chaired by its president, according to its statutes and bye-laws.
+The members of the board are elected from and by the effective members of the association.
+The board has an executive council with a president, secretary general, treasurer, program secretary, president elect, vice president, vice president elect, past president (ex officio), and EVER Foundation liaison (ex officio), and the chairs of the 11 scientific sections: